thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarms.md

 ## Alarm management using REST API

 ThingsBoard provides REST API to manage and query alarms.
-See demo environment [Alarm REST API](https://demo.thingsboard.io/swagger-ui.html#/alarm-controller) and general [REST API](/docs/{{docsPrefix}}reference/rest-api/) documentation for more details.
+See [REST API](/docs/{{docsPrefix}}reference/rest-api/) documentation for more details.

 ## Next steps